Best War Films of all times

 Directed by Wolfgang Petersen this is the epic tale of the crew of a German U-boat (submarine) during the last phase of WW II.

-Highly claustrophobic (most of the film is shot inside the submarine) and yet so dramatic and powerful.
-Some of the tensed moments in the film are slow and nerve wrenching.
+Highly claustrophobic as most of the film is shot inside the submarine and yet so dramatic and powerful.
+Some of the tensed moments in the film are deliberately slow with a nerve wrenching effect on the audience.
+Jürgen Prochnow is brilliant!

 Film trailer: https://www.youtube.com/watch?v=LCmlOhsIwBk